How To Install A DIY Slat Wall | Easy Modern Accent Wall Idea

 After you’re done sanding, wipe everything down to remove the sawdust.
 Next brush on matte polyurethane with a foam brush.
 We did two coats.

 I wanted a matte finish to the wood slats on the wall.
-If you wanted something with a little more shine, feel free to choose a different finish to the poly.
+If you want something with a little more shine, feel free to choose a different finish to the poly.

 If you’re trying to decide whether to use polyurethane vs polycrylic for your project, check out this article with an overview of each.